-The Nah?a Dehé Dene Band ("NDDB") of Nahanni Butte is the nearest community to the Prairie Creek Mine, located approximately 90 kilometres southeast of the mine site.
-The mine site and route of the ASR are within NDDB's Traditional Territory.
-The Łídljį Kų́ę First Nation ("LKFN") of Fort Simpson are the largest community within the Dehcho Region, Fort Simpson is located about 185 kilometres east of the mine site.
+Naha Dehé Dene Band ("NDDB") of Nahanni Butte is the nearest community to the Mine, located approximately 90 kilometres southeast of the mine site.
+The mine site and route of the ASR are within NDDB's Traditional Territory. Łíídlįį Kų́ę First Nation ("LKFN") of Fort Simpson are the largest community within the Dehcho Region, located about 185 kilometres east of the mine site.
+In addition, the transportation route from the Mine also runs through the traditional territory of the Acho Dene Koe First Nation ("ADK").

-In 2011, the Company signed an Impact Benefit Agreement with the NDDB (the "Nahanni IBA"), and subsequently signed a similar agreement with the LKFN (the "LKFN IBA") for the development of the Prairie Creek Mine, which contemplated access to the mine via a winter road only.
-In both agreements, NDDB and LKFN agreed to support the Company in obtaining all necessary permits and other regulatory approvals required for the Prairie Creek Mine Project.

-Recognizing the ASR may have additional potential impacts and effects on both groups as compared to a winteronly road, the Company initiated consultation discussions with both groups.
+In 2011, the Company signed an Impact Benefit Agreement with the NDDB (the "Nahanni IBA"), and subsequently signed a similar agreement with the LKFN (the "LKFN IBA") for the development of the Mine, which contemplated access to the mine via a winter road only.
+In both agreements, NDDB and LKFN agreed to support the Company in obtaining all necessary permits and other regulatory approvals required for the Mine.
+Recognizing the ASR may have additional potential impacts and effects on both groups as compared to a winter-only road, the Company initiated consultation discussions with both groups.
 In January 2019, the Company signed a Traditional Land Use Agreement ("TLUA") with the NDDB for the construction and operation of the ASR.
-The Company is also finalizing negotiations for a Road Benefit Agreement ("RBA") with the LKFN.
+The Company is also in the process of finalizing the Road Benefit Agreement ("RBA") with the LKFN.

-As part of the EA Report engagement, the NDDB and LKFN entered into an agreement with the Company which provides for the negotiation of an Environmental Management Agreement ("EMA").
-The EMA is intended to be a formal mechanism, tested in other projects, to, in addition to regulatory instruments, provide for Indigenous participation in environmental management, and to ensure that the mitigative measures and environmental protection commitments in the EA Report are appropriately implemented.
-It will also involve Dene participation in the environmental management of the road, a cornerstone of which is a Dene-led independent monitoring program.
-This agreement will also provide for Dene communities' review, participation and oversight of environmental monitoring of the ASR during permitting, design, construction, operation and closure phases, and the implementation of the mitigation measures contained in the EA Report.
+As part of the EA Report engagement, the NDDB and LKFN entered into an agreement with the Company which provides for the negotiation of an environmental management agreement later renamed as Environmental Cooperation Agreement ("ECA").
+The ECA is intended to be a formal mechanism to provide for Indigenous participation in environmental management, and to ensure that the mitigative measures and environmental protection commitments in the EA Report are appropriately implemented.